 The importance of great customer experience to a brand is immense.
 It can create or destroy sales.
 Your site can either cultivate a sense of trust and create a compelling consumer experience, or it can foster frustration and uncertainty.
 Your choice, but we’d suggest you focus on how to improve customer experience.

 The customer experience differentiator comes down to this: a proactive approach to optimizing the user experience can prevent disaster and turn underperforming ecommerce websites into sales leaders.

 If you don’t take good care of your prospects, they’ll go elsewhere.
-If you do take good care of them and listen to their needs, you’ll grow revenue, reduce costs, and improve efficiency.
-At The Good, we’ve seen stellar results happen over and over again when brands deliberately listen to their customers and observe their actions.
-They’re often surprised to discover the site designs their creatives are giddy over don’t impress their best prospects at all.
+If you do take good care of them and listen to their needs, you’ll increase revenue, reduce costs, and improve efficiency.
+At The Good, we’ve seen stellar results over and over again when brands deliberately listen to their customers and observe their actions.
+They’re often surprised to discover that the flashy new site designs their creative team are so excited about don’t impress their best prospects nearly as much.

 In this article, we’re going to take a closer look at the disconnect that occurs between brands and their customers and why it hurts customer experience.
-We’ll also offer a few best practices to follow so you can deliver the kind of user-centered content that moves the revenue needle steadily upward.
+We’ll also offer a few best practices to follow so you can deliver the kind of user-centered content for your brand that moves the revenue needle steadily upward.

 So, why does customer experience matter?

-Customer experience defines the quality of interaction between your customers and your company.
-The impressions your ecommerce website visitors leave with will largely determine whether they will return, how much they spend with you, and how long they’ll remain your customers.
+Customer experience is defined as the quality of interaction between your customers and your company.
+The impressions you leave with your ecommerce website visitors will largely determine whether they will return, how much they spend with you, and how long they’ll remain your customers.